alexasahis/pythonRestApiForExcel/README.md

 Check http://localhost:8080/search/Diego

 ## Read xls
+The current setup is working for reading csv.
-You can easly modify for read excel files by  changing line 19 for pd.read_xls
+You can easly modify for read excel files by  changing line 5 to pd.read_xls